ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * OPT10: Optionally, specify the functionalities implemented at the resource hosted by the Client at the URI indicated in the 'control_group_uri' parameter, including the encoding of exchanged messages and other details: see {{sec-leaving}} for the eviction of multiple group members.

-* OPT11: Optionally, specify policies that instruct Clients to retain messages and for how long, if those are unsuccessfully decrypted: no.
+* OPT11: Optionally, specify policies that instruct Clients to retain messages and for how long, if those are unsuccessfully decrypted: no such policies are specified.

 * OPT12: Optionally, specify for the KDC to perform a group rekeying when receiving a Key Renewal Request, together with or instead of renewing individual keying material: the Group Manager SHOULD NOT perform a group rekeying, unless already scheduled to occur shortly (see {{sec-new-key}}).

-* OPT13: Optionally, specify how the identifier of a group member's authentication credential is included in requests sent to other group members: no.
+* OPT13: Optionally, specify how the identifier of a group member's authentication credential is included in requests sent to other group members: no such method is defined.

 * OPT14: Optionally, specify additional information to include in rekeying messages for the "Point-to-Point" group rekeying scheme (see {{Section 6 of RFC9594}}): see {{sending-rekeying-msg}}.